kubewarden/docs/docs/quick-start.md

 :::info Authentication
 Kubewarden policies can be retrieved from the GitHub container registry at https://ghcr.io.
 You need authentication to use the repository with the Kubewarden CLI, a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) (PAT).
-Their documentation guides you through creating one if you have not already done so.
+Their documentation guides you through creating one if you haven't already done so.
 Then you authenticate with a command like:

 ```console